ifiok1equere/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique: script that takes a list of words as input and prints only words that appear exactly once
 14-findthatword: Display lines containing the pattern “root” from the file /etc/passwd
 15-countthatword: command displays the number of lines that contain the pattern “bin” in the file /etc/passwd
+16-whatsnext: command displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd